helpbuttons/hb-docs/docs/English/7pages.md

 ![Messages — button conversation](../images/screencaps/2_messages.jpg)

 Three-panel messaging view.
-The left column lists all conversations — button feeds, direct messages, system notices, admin forum, and community forum.
+The left column lists all conversations — private direct messages, system notices, the community forum, and the admin forum.
 The centre shows the active thread.
-The right panel displays the button card associated with the conversation, keeping context visible.
+The right panel displays the button card when the conversation is linked to one.
+Private conversations between users are fully separate from button feeds and visible only to the two participants.

 ![Messages — community forum](../images/screencaps/3_group_chat_comunidad.jpg)